COLCHESTER & DISTRICT SUNDAY LEAGUE RULES 2021 / 22

 The Management Committee alone shall decide which or if any Sunday during the season shall be void of fixtures.
 All Clubs shall be available every Sunday from the start of the season until the end of the season.
 All matches shall be arranged by the Fixture Secretary and dates that have been circulated and published shall be assumed to have been accepted.

 Any Clubs wishing to play evening games can only do so with the agreement of the Management Committee and their opponents.
 Any team requesting time off must give six weeks advance notice in writing to the Fixture Secretary.
 No team can have more than two weeks off in a season.

 (C) An Officer of the home Club must give notice of full particulars of the location of, and access to, the Ground and time of kick-off to the Match Officials and an Officer of the opposing Club at least three clear days prior to the playing of the match.
 If not so provided, the away Club and Match Officials shall seek such details and report the circumstances to the Competition.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

-(D) In accordance with the Laws of the Game, the minimum number of Players that will constitute a Team for a Competition Match is seven.
-Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.
+(D) In accordance with the Laws of the Game, the minimum number of Players which will constitute a Team for a Competition Match is 7.

 (ii) Any Club with more than one Team in the Competition shall always fulfil its fixture, within the Competition, in the following order of precedence: – First Team, Reserve Team, A Team.